 Main Entrances and Access Points

-District 5 has multiple entrances aligned with specific product zones.
-Free market maps available at entrances show gate numbers, product zones, and facilities in both Chinese and English.
+District 5 has multiple entrances, each aligned with specific product zones.
+Free bilingual market maps are available at every gate, showing gate numbers, product zones, and facilities worth grabbing before you start walking, since the layout is large enough that backtracking wastes real time.

 Floor Plan, Zoning and Facilities